 How Sew a Patch Over Your Jeans Hole

-A jeans hole doesn’t have to mean a trip to the store.
+A rip in your jeans doesn’t have to mean a trip to the store.
 With a few simple tools and sewing skills, you can add style and keep air from hitting your legs.

 Choose Your Style of Patch or Fabric